 What Is The Best Type of User Interface?

-We are surrounded with technology.
+We are surrounded by technology.
 As we spend more and more time with computers and smart devices, how we interact with them is a growing field of study.
 In the talent development industry, the topic of how users interface with learning platforms is more important than ever.
 Finding the right type of interface for your learners can have dramatic results on the effectiveness of a training program.

 In this article we explore common types of user interface used in learning today, and how they can be leveraged to improve professional learning.

 How a user interacts with a specific technology.
 User interface (UI) encompasses how humans interact with machines.
 Especially in learning and development that means interactions with computers.
 The goal of good UI is to allow people to effectively and intuitively use technology to achieve a desired outcome.
 Ideally, the human is able to operate the machine and the machine is able to provide feedback that informs the human’s decisions.

 One of the most common types of UI that we use on a daily basis is known as a graphical interface.
 With a graphical interface, users interact with software via manipulation of graphical elements, like buttons, bars, and menus.
 This can happen in a variety of ways.
 Some of the most familiar to us are clicking through webpages, tapping open an app or scrolling through a social media feed.
 These are examples of graphical interfaces we find on our computers and smartphones.
 Whether they rely on a mouse and keyboard or a touchscreen, graphical interfaces are very common.
 In recent years, industrial designers have made graphical interfaces easier and more intuitive to use.
 Despite the advances, due to the nature of graphical interfaces, there will always be a learning curve for this type of UI.